Application and Enrollment

 Once participants complete all parts of their applications and gain disciplinary clearance, they are ready for acceptance.

 Once applicants have committed to their applications, their status changes to the “Committed” phase.
-At this point, they are bound by the policies listed in the Conditions of Participation, the Financial Contract and Budget Sheet, and the policies and procedures of the Education Abroad Office listed here.
+At this point, they are bound by the policies listed in the Conditions of Participation, the Budget Sheet, and the policies and procedures of Education Abroad listed here.

 Committed applicants must complete one and, if they choose, two other voluntary Questionnaires: